kMaiSmith/yodawger/docs/tenants.md

 are managed by a supervisor; all service processes are also supervised by a rootless docker daemon run by the tenant user.

- - [ ] Tenant home directory overlay of host tenant template
- - [ ] Tenant users run tenant supervisor over tenant home direvtory
+ - [X] Tenant users run tenant supervisor over tenant home directory
- - [ ] Tenant supervisor supervises rootless docker daemon
+ - [X] Tenant supervisor supervises rootless docker daemon
- - [ ] Tenant PID namespaced
+ - [X] Tenant PID namespaced
  - [ ] Tenant chroot namespaced

 Tenant services and their data are captured in the tenant services/ directory